matsuand/docs.docker.jp.onthefly/README.md

 ## Per-PR staging on GitHub

-For every PR against `master`, a staged version of the site is built using Netlify.
+For every PR against `oligarch`, a staged version of the site is built using Netlify.
 If the site builds, you will see **deploy/netlify — Deploy preview ready**.
 Otherwise, you will see an error.
 Click **Details** to review the staged site or the errors that prevented it from building.
 Review the staged site and amend your